ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-2.md

 | v1.1 Mobile App (IOS) release         |     9/30/19    |
 | v1.2 Release (web and mobile update)  |     10/5/19    |
 | Future Releases                          | Not part of series |

-<div class="sow-comment">Considering I have a day job and need to release videos for each stage of the project, my timeline will look a bit different than you would usually see for such a small project.
-A team of 5 could complete this project in just a couple months (or even weeks).</div>

-In the milestone schedule, you will notice that I will be showing you how to push updates to your deployed application (bug fixes, features, etc.) because one of the questions I always had was what to do once you've deployed your app?

-I will also be creating a series on how to take the app that we have built and convert it to an IOS compatible application.
-We will go through the process of releasing it to the app store and even pushing an update to the app store.
-This mobile application will look similar to the mobile version of the web app, but we will need to use NativeScript to make it compatible.

 ### Project Governance